 The ultimatum may backfire, causing your partner to escalate their behavior as a reaction to the ultimatum.
 According to Relationship expert, Darcy Sterling, “setting an ultimatum is the relationship equivalent of nuclear warfare.”

-If your partner is not willing to change their behavior are you willing to walk away?
+A question you also need to address is if your partner is not willing to change their behavior are you going to be willing to walk away?
 Idle threats will not achieve anything positive for your relationship.